 - C5.1 The Apheresis Collection Facility shall establish and maintain policies or Standard Operating Procedures addressing critical aspects of operations and management in addition to those required in C4.
-These documents shall include all elements required by these Standards and shall address at a minimum: - C5.1.1 Donor and recipient confidentiality. - C5.1.2 Donor consent. - C5.1.3 Donor screening, testing, eligibility determination, and management. - C5.1.4 Management of donors who require central venous access. - C5.1.5 Cellular therapy product collection. - C5.1.6 Administration of blood products. - C5.1.7 Prevention of mix-ups and cross-contamination. - C5.1.8 Labeling (including associated forms and samples). - C5.1.9 Cellular therapy product expiration dates. - C5.1.10 Cellular therapy product storage. - C5.1.11 Release and exceptional release.
+These documents shall include all elements required by these Standards and shall address at a minimum: - C5.1.1 Donor and recipient confidentiality. - C5.1.2 Donor informed consent for cellular therapy product collection. - C5.1.3 Donor screening, testing, eligibility and suitability determination, and management. - C5.1.4 Donor age-specific and size-specific issues where relevant. - C5.1.5 Management of donors who require central venous access. - C5.1.6 Cellular therapy product collection. - C5.1.7 Administration of blood products. - C5.1.8 Prevention of mix-ups and cross-contamination. - C5.1.9 Labeling (including associated forms and samples). - C5.1.10 Cellular therapy product expiration dates. - C5.1.11 Cellular therapy product storage. - C5.1.12 Release and exceptional release. - C5.1.13 Extracorporeal photopheresis if performed by the Apheresis Collection Facility. - C5.1.14 Packaging, transportation, and shipping. - C5.1.14.1 Methods and conditions to be used for distribution to external facilities. - C5.1.14.2 Use of additives for long duration of shipment. - C5.1.15 Critical equipment, reagent, and supply management including recalls and corrective actions in the event of failure. - C5.1.16 Equipment operation, maintenance, and monitoring including corrective actions in the event of failure.

-C5.1.12 Transportation and shipping, including methods and conditions to be used for distribution to external facilities.
-C5.1.13 Critical reagent and supply management.
-C5.1.14 Equipment operation, maintenance, and monitoring including corrective actions in the event of failure.
-C5.1.15 Recalls of equipment, supplies, and reagents.
-C5.1.16 Cleaning and sanitation procedures including identification of the individuals responsible for the activities.
-C5.1.17 Hygiene and use of personal protective equipment and attire.
-C5.1.18 Disposal of medical and biohazard waste.
-C5.1.19 Cellular therapy emergency and disaster plan, including the Apheresis Collection Facility response.
-C5.2 Apheresis Collection Facility shall maintain a detailed list of all controlled documents, ding title and identifier.
-C5.3 quali dard Operating Procedures shall be sufficiently detailed and unambiguous to allow fied staff to follow and complete the procedures successfully.
-Each individual dard Operating Procedure shall include: C5.3.1 A clearly written description of the objectives.
+identification of the individuals performing the activities.
+C5.1.18 Hygiene and use of personal protective equipment and attire.
+C5.1.19 Disposal of medical and biohazard waste.
+C5.1.20 Cellular therapy emergency and disaster plan, including the Apheresis Collection Facility response.
+C5.2 The Apheresis Collection Facility shall maintain a detailed list of all controlled documents, including title and identifier.
+C5.3 Standard Operating Procedures shall be sufficiently detailed and unambiguous to allow qualified staff to follow and complete the procedures successfully.
+Each individual Standard Operating Procedure shall include: C5.3.1 A clearly written description of the objectives.
 C5.3.2 A description of equipment and supplies used.
 C5.3.3 Acceptable end-points and the range of expected results.
 C5.3.4 A stepwise description of the procedure.
-C5.3.5 Age-specific issues where relevant.
-C5.3.6 Reference to other Standard Operating Procedures or policies required to perform the procedure.
-C5.3.7 the procedure.
-A reference section listing appropriate and current literature.
+C5.3.5 Reference to other Standard Operating Procedures or policies required to perform the procedure.
+C5.3.6 A reference section listing appropriate and current literature.
+C5.3.7 Reference to a current version of collection orders, worksheets, reports, labels, and forms.
+C5.3.8 Documented approval of each procedure by the Apheresis Collection Facility Director or Medical Director, as appropriate, prior to implementation and every two (2) years thereafter.
+C5.3.9 Documented approval of each procedural modification by the Apheresis Collection Facility Director or Medical Director, as appropriate, prior to implementation.